Adio20102/Adio20102/README.md

 # Hey there, I'm Aditya Joshi! 👋

 Welcome to my GitHub!
 I'm a **Cybersecurity Enthusiast** and recent B.Tech graduate (specializing in Cybersecurity & Digital Forensics) from Vellore Institute of Technology.
 Passionate about protecting digital assets through hands-on tools like IBM Guardium, penetration testing, and building secure apps.
-When I'm not hacking (ethically!), I'm geeking out over anime or shooting hoops.

 ## 🔒 About Me
 - 🌱 Currently exploring advanced database security and ethical hacking techniques post-internships.